Why You Should Always Avoid Urban Exploring Alone

 You won’t feel comfortable exploring alone

-Unless you’re not afraid anything, exploring by yourself will usually stop you from going into certain parts of a building.
+Unless you’re not afraid of anything, exploring by yourself will usually stop you from going into certain parts of a building.
 Sections of a building that look extra spooky for whatever reason usually go untouched by solo explorers.
 Mainly because you won’t feel too comfortable being in that scary-looking room, or basement, all by yourself.

 If you were with friends, things would be different.
 You’d want to explore every single room in that entire building.
 No room will go unseen by you and your friends.
 You’ll push each other past your fears and venture into that dark room with a weird noise.